PanicStation.org

 Do not do these things

-• Do not ask for a detailed play-by-play or try to “check facts.”
+• Do not ask for a detailed account or try to check facts.

-• Do not contact the alleged perpetrator or mutual friends to gather information.
+• Do not contact the person they named or mutual friends to gather information.

-• Do not share their story, texts, photos, or name without explicit permission.
+• Do not share their story, messages, photos, or name without their permission.

 What to do now

-“I’m sorry this happened.
+Try: “I’m sorry this happened.
 I believe you.
-It’s not your fault.
-I’m here with you.”
+It was not your fault.
+Thank you for telling me.”

-Ask: “Are you safe right now?” and “Are you worried the person who hurt you might show up?”
+Ask: “Are you safe right now?” and “Would you like help getting somewhere safer?”

 • Call 800-656-HOPE (4673)